Seasawher/mathlib4-help/docs/commands.md

 The input can be a pure value
 or a computation in any Lean metaprogramming monad (e.g. `CommandElabM Html`).

+## \#import_bumps
+Defined in: `Mathlib.Linter.MinImports.«command#import_bumps»`

+The `minImports` linter incrementally computes the minimal imports needed for each file to build.
+Whenever it detects that a new command requires an increase in the (transitive) imports that it computed so far, it emits a warning mentioning the bigger minimal imports.

+Unlike the related `#min_imports` command, the linter takes into account notation and tactic information.
+It also works incrementally, providing information that is better suited, for instance, to split files.

+Another important difference is that the `minImports` *linter* starts counting imports from where the option is set to `true` *downwards*, whereas the `#min_imports` *command* looks at the imports needed from the command *upwards*.

 ## \#instances
 Defined in: `Batteries.Tactic.Instances.instancesCmd`